Conventus Orthopaedics

 Facet Solutions, established in 2003 and headquartered in Hopkinton, Massachusetts, specializes in developing surgical devices for treating degenerative spinal disorders.
 The company's primary product is an anatomic facet joint reconstruction device, designed to provide patients with lumbar spinal stenosis and facet degeneration a motion preservation alternative to lumbar spinal fusion.

-Cotherix is a biopharmaceutical company dedicated to licensing, developing, and commercializing therapeutic products aimed at treating cardiopulmonary and other chronic diseases.
-The company's primary product, Ventavis, is an inhaled formulation of iloprost designed specifically for the treatment of pulmonary arterial hypertension in patients exhibiting New York Heart Association Class III or IV symptoms.
-Through its focus on innovative therapeutic solutions, Cotherix seeks to address critical healthcare needs within the cardiopulmonary sector.
+Cotherix is a biopharmaceutical company dedicated to the licensing, development, and commercialization of therapeutic products aimed at treating cardiopulmonary and other chronic diseases.
+The company's primary focus is on its lead product candidate, Ventavis, which is an inhaled formulation of iloprost.
+This product serves as an inhalation solution specifically designed for patients suffering from pulmonary arterial hypertension, particularly those experiencing New York Heart Association Class III or IV symptoms.
+Through its innovative approach, Cotherix seeks to address critical needs in the management of serious respiratory conditions.

 Barricaid